linnovate/mean/README.md

     $ grunt

+  If grunt aborts because of JSHINT errors, these can be overridden with the `force` flag:

+    $ grunt -f

-  When not using grunt you can use:
+  Alternatively, when not using `grunt` you can run:

     $ node server

   Then, open a browser and go to:

     http://localhost:3000